 Habitual Buying Behavior

-Normally, habitual buyers are not price-conscious as well as quality conscious.
+Normally, habitual buyers are not price-conscious as well as quality-conscious.
 These buyers purchase products they are regularly using over the price and quality.
 This is because they may be loyal to the brand.

 Consumer involvement is also low in habitual buying.
 Customers do not give much thought to the products they purchase when they are making daily purchases.
 They either purchase from their preferred brand, the one they frequently use the one that is readily accessible at the store, or the least expensive one.

-Everyone company’s dream is to make products that consumers choose as their habitual products.
+Every company’s dream is to make products that consumers choose as their habitual products.
 You may do this for your company by offering a try-before-you-buy deal, buy-one-get-one-free, or ultra-generous return policy.

 After the above discussion, it can be said that consumers buying decision is dependent upon their behavior.
 There are different types of buyer behavior, and every behavior gives a unique message about the buyer.
 So be careful while making a product and marketing it to different consumers.